 In the event of physical restraint being used it is important that only the minimum amount is used in order to prevent the pupil from causing injury to themselves, others or property.
-Following such an intervention the critical incident form should be completed.
+Following such an intervention the incident will be logged using the CPOMS safeguarding system.